Filaments of The Slime Mold Cosmic Web And How They Affect Galaxy Evolution: Conclusion

-\item At a redshift of $z=0$, we find that the red fraction of galaxies ($g-r>0.6$) and the fraction of galaxies that have been quenched ($\log(\mathrm{sSFR}/\mathrm{yr}^{-1})<-11$) are not affected by their environment when their stellar mass is above ${{\logms}>10.5}$.
+\item At a redshift of $z=0$, we find that the fraction of galaxies that are quenched (${\log(\mathrm{sSFR}/\mathrm{yr}^{-1})\!<\!-11}$) and red (${g-r\!>\!0.6}$) are not affected by their environment when their stellar mass is above ${{\logms}>10.5}$.
 However, at lower masses, galaxies tend to be redder and more likely to be quenched when the filament line density is higher for a given galaxy mass.
-Additionally, satellites are more susceptible to the effects of the filamentary environment than central galaxies.
+Additionally, satellites are far more susceptible to the effects of the filamentary environment than central galaxies.

-\item We conclude that the line density of filaments plays a significant role in forming stars via the gas supply available to galaxies.
-This relationship can be attributed to the amount of gas present in galaxies: galaxies with a higher gas fraction tend to form stars more frequently in areas with a denser filament.
-Galaxies in thicker filaments lose their gas, especially at lower redshifts.
-This pattern continues to redshifts of $z=4$.
+\item Most of the dependence of {\medssfr} and {\medfgas} on filament line density at low $z$ persists even removing all galaxies within 3${\Rh}$ of the most massive halos, implying that these effects cannot be explained by massive halos halo.
+We conclude that the line density of filaments plays a significant role in forming stars via the gas supply available to galaxies.
+The filament line density and matter overdensity at which galaxies begin to quench depends on galaxy mass; lower mass galaxies quench at lower {\sigmafil} than higher mass galaxies up to a stellar mass of ${\logms}\!\sim\!10.5$.

-\item We also find that the efficiency of star formation appears to vary depending on the filamentary environment, especially at later times.
-The effect of filament line density on satellite galaxies at low-$z$ is fairly straightforward: thicker filaments cut off the gas supply and quench satellites.
-However, the story is more complicated for late-time centrals, as these are, to some extent, quenched near thick filaments despite no corresponding reduction of their gas reservoirs.

 \end{enumerate}